Understanding Your Tax Depreciation Reports and Schedule

 To begin with, you can claim capital depreciation for the building itself and this will include any alterations, improvements or extensions that have been made.
 If certain rooms within the building have been renovated, these costs can be included, as can certain upgrades outside of the actual structure itself that directly affect the functionality of the building.
-For example, repairs or improvements to a driveway.
+For example, improvements to a driveway.

 Plant and Equipment

 Plant and equipment depreciation will cover assets that are contained within the property and that will typically reduce in value over time.
 There are hundreds of individual categories here and the quantity surveyor will create a painstaking list as part of the schedule.
 Items like kitchen appliances, window treatments, floor coverings, air conditioning installation, lighting, security systems and furniture will all be included on this list.